First Tip of Metal Stamping Jewelry: Do it the Hard Way

 - Make the stamped images pop.

-Thanks to Sara Richardson for these last metal stamping tips:
+Special thanks to Sara Richardson for these last two metal stamping tips:

 For great metal-stamping jewelry projects and instructions, get Stamped Metal Jewelry (a five-star book that includes a free DVD!) by queen of metal stamping Lisa Niven Kelly!